jenjwong/udacity-sockets/README.md

 ## Tests

 This application implements basic testing with Enzyme, and Jest.
+[Mock-sockets](https://www.npmjs.com/package/mock-socket) is used to mock out sockets.

 To execute the test suite, in the client directory run:
 ```